zorro-ftw/zorro-ftw/README.md

 * CSS, Scss, Tailwind
 * Javascript, Typescript
 * GraphQL, REST Api
-* Redux, Redux toolkit, Redux thunk
+* Redux, Redux toolkit, Redux thunk, Pinia
-* Docker
-* Storybook
+* Docker, Postman
-* Histoire
+* Storybook, Histoire

 In this GitHub profile, you will find some of my projects that were built by me during the course or my newfound developer career.